dbushell/dbushell.com/src/data/pages/about.md

     height="289">
 </p>

-Though I specialise in front-end development my experience and knowledge covers the whole process.
-So if anyone asks tell them [I make websites](/services/).
+I specialise in front-end development but my experience and knowledge covers the whole process.
+If anyone asks, tell them [I make websites](/services/).

-### My Background
+### A Brief History

-I have over a decade of professional experience.
-Prior to my life as a freelancer, I worked in London's East End for five years at two digital agencies.
+I have over 15 years of professional experience.
+I started my career working in London's East End for five years at two digital agencies — [Base Creative](https://basecreative.co.uk), and [Browser London](https://www.browserlondon.com).
 I worked in senior client-facing roles with responsibility for web design and front-end development.
+Escaping the bustle of London, I moved back to the North West where I've been freelancing for over a decade.

-I've worked with just about every type of client and website imaginable.
+I've worked with every type of client and website imaginable.
 From public sector departments, to small local businesses, and those in-between like charities and entrepreneurs.
 I pride myself in a collaborative, considered, personable, and attentive approach.
-A process that is agile and evolving.
-Iterative and effective.
+A process that listens, iterates, and is always effective.

 On the web I'm self-taught.
 Programming has fascinated me since the days of dial-up modems and floppy disks.
 My formal education is firmly rooted in the finer arts.
 I graduated with 1st class honours in Graphic Design at Cumbria University, UK.